 “I promise..”, he said, “..I won’t bite.”

 “No, no..
-Done that once.
-And found out everything I wanted to..”, he said shamelessly.
+Been there, done that.. and found out everything I needed to..”, he said shamelessly.

 Arcantonic Palecog’s face went red as she blushed furiously.